s0rta/revengate-new/docs/ux-painpoints.md

 * 1 no way to exit the game without killing it
   - 1 add a quit button on the home screen
 * ? the multi-branching traboules can easilly lead you too deep into the wrong branch
+* ? it's possible to scroll the whole map out of the viewport in a way that makes it confusing to bring back